-The DOB held its most recent class on November 28th-30th, 2017, however architects and engineers have 12 months after the expiration of their current registration to renew.
+The DOB held its most recent class on November 28th-30th, 2017 and the next class will be held in 2019, however architects and engineers have 12 months after the expiration of their current registration to renew.
 The DOB issues a new Certification of Completion after each training class is completed.

 Fees for new enrollees are $2,500 and class completion includes 21 HSW hours and Self-Certification registration for 5 years, while renewal fees are $1,200.

 Once registered, the AOR and/or EOR may submit the Professional of Record Self-Certification Statement with the permit submittal documents for qualifying projects.
 The Statement certifies that the plans are correct and the Professional of Record agrees to correct any code compliance issues that may arise, as well as certifies that they are the party responsible for the drawings.

 The process of submitting plans to the DOB follows the Standard Plan Review process, however, the plans are not routed to the City’s reviewers but rather directly to an assigned City project manager for administrative review and Final Approval processes.